influxdata/telegraf/plugins/outputs/nebius_cloud_monitoring/README.md

 This plugin currently support only Compute metadata based authentication.

 When plugin is working inside a Compute instance it will take IAM token and Folder ID from instance metadata.
+In this plugin we use Google Cloud [notation](https://nebius.com/il/docs/compute/operations/vm-info/get-info#gce-metadata).
+This internal metadata endpoint is only accessible for VMs from the cloud.
 Other authentication methods will be added later.